crismali/magic_lamp/README.md

 ### fixture
 (also aliased to `register_fixture` and `register`)

-It requires a block that invokes `render` which is invoked in the context of a controller.
+It requires a block that is invoked in the context of a controller.
+If render is called, it renders the specified template or partial the way the controller normally would.
+If `render` is not called in the block then MagicLamp will render the `to_json` representation of the return value of the block unless the return value is already a string.
+In that case, the string is rendered as is.

 It also takes an optional hash of arguments.
 The arguments hash recognizes:
 * `:controller`
-  * specifies any controller class that you'd like to have render the template or partial.
+  * specifies any controller class that you'd like to have render the template or partial or have the block scoped to.
   * if specified it removes the need to pass fully qualified paths to templates to `render`
   * the controller's name becomes the default `namespace`, ie `OrdersController` provides a default namespace of `orders` resulting in a template named `orders/foo`
 * `:name`
   * whatever you'd like name the fixture.
   * Specifying this option also prevents the block from being executed twice which could be a performance win.
 See [configure](#configure) for more.
+  * this is required when you want to send down JSON or arbitrary strings.
 * `:extend`
   * takes a module or an array of modules
   * extends the controller and view context (via Ruby's `extend`)